Nusiq/mcblend/README.md

 - Toggle mc_is_bone - Toggles mc_is_bone for selected objects.
 Setting
 mc_is_bone property to 1 ensures that the object will be converted to a mcbone in minecraft model
+- Set mc_inflate - Set the mc_inflate vale for selected objects and change their dimensions to fit the inflate values.

 ## List of custom object properties used by the plug-in